Skip Navigation Links

 Zip64 Format: Crossing the Limits of File Sizes and Number of Files and Segments

-Applies To: All But CodeGear C++Builder/Borland.
-Zip64 is available in the Full Version only.
+Applies To: Available in the Full Version only.

 Introduction

-The Zip64 format is an extension to the standard zip format that practically removes limits in sizes and item numbers within a zip archive.
+The Zip64 format is an extension to the standard zip format that practically removes limits in sizes and the number of files inside of a zip archive.

 Enabling Zip64 Extensions in the ZipArchive Library

-To use the Zip64 extensions, you need to make sure that _ZIP64 is defined in the file _features.h.
-It is disabled by default.
+To use the Zip64 extensions, you need to make sure that _ZIP_ZIP64 is defined in the _features.h file.
+It is enabled by default.
 Rebuild the ZipArchive Library and your application, if you modify this definition.
-You should keep the extensions disabled, if you don't use them, otherwise the library will use 64-bit types and perform more processing, which may slow down your application.
+You should keep the extensions disabled, if you don't use them, otherwise the library will use 64-bit types and perform some additional processing, which may slow down your application.

 Limits Compared: the Standard Format Versus Zip64 Format